SKIP TO PAGE CONTENT Scroll to Top

 Registration Assistance

 Registration assistance is available to any student with a disability needing such support.
 This may include priority registration or assistance during walk-in registration.
-Students with DARS may also need additional paperwork to process their registration and ensure proper payment.
-DARS students should see the Counselor for Students with Disabilities to complete the appropriate forms.
+Students with TWC-VR may also need additional paperwork to process their registration and ensure proper payment.
+TWC-VR students should see the Counselor for Students with Disabilities to complete the appropriate forms.

 Use of Tuition Exemption Forms for Students who have a Visual or Hearing Impairment

 1. Students are to complete the Verification of Deafness form.
-These forms may be found in the Counseling Center at Lee College or through DARS.
-The completed application is mailed to DARS.
+These forms may be obtained by request through the Access Center at Lee College or through TWC-VR.
+The completed application is mailed to TWC-VR.
 If approved, the student will receive a Certificate of Deafness by mail.

 • The student’s written statement of purpose indicating the certificate or degree program being pursued or the professional enhancement form the course of study for that certificate or degree program.